I Can Still Hear Your Laughter

 multi-disciplinary choreography by Yalda Younes (2023-open-ended)

-I Can Still Hear Your Laughter is an open-ended, multi-disciplinary choreography that began with a meditation on wildness as a pillar of care and went on to contemplate the perpetual fragmentation of both thought and land.
-Delving into the artist’s personal and interpersonal relationships with the human, vegetal, and mineral environments that shaped her upbringing, the work employs an autobiographical lens to reflect on the growing schism between direct experience of the world, and inherited constructs of hierarchical knowledge.
+I Can Still Hear Your Laughter is a multi-disciplinary choreography that began as a meditation on wilderness as a pillar of care and evolved into a reflection on the attributes of a home.
+Drawing from the artist’s personal and interpersonal relationships with the human, vegetal, and mineral environments that shaped her upbringing, it questions the tension between direct experience and hierarchical knowledge.
+Intimately weaving together memory, perception and imagination, it looks for answers in pathologized states _those manifestations of resistance against the fragmentation of thought, body and land.

 CLICK HERE TO VISIT*